 by Hiromi Goto is a Down the Rabbit Hole Coming-of-Age Story

-.
-There are three realms: the Realm of the Flesh, the Realm of the Spirit and Half World, a sort of purgatory where dead souls live out their traumas until they are ready to pass to the Realm of the Spirit.
-The realms were originally together, but got separated somehow.
-Melanie is a child born impossibly into Half World
+There are three realms: the Realm of Flesh, the living world, the Realm of Spirit, afterlife, and Half World, a sort of purgatory where dead souls work out their traumas until they are ready to pass to the Realm of the Spirit.
+The realms were originally together, cycling in harmony, but got separated somehow.
+Now each realm is isolated, locked in perpetual suffering.
+When Melanie is born impossibly into Half World

-.
-Her mother flees to the Realm of Flesh to raise Melanie.
-When her mother gets kidnapped by the sinister Mr. Glueskin, Melanie goes on a quest
+her mother flees to the Realm of Flesh to raise her.
+After fourteen years, her mother gets kidnapped by the sinister Mr. Glueskin, and Melanie goes on a quest

 to Half World to save her and the world